-During a series of in-person and digital engagements, we gathered and documented valuable input and direction from the Evanston community.
-We designed the engagement activities with community members of all ages and abilities in mind.
+Phases 1-3: Engaging and Collaborating with Community Stakeholders community members of all ages and abilities in mind.
 To accommodate varying schedules and needs, we hosted the events at various locations, on different days of the week, and at various times of day.
 All feedback gathered through these efforts has been carefully analyzed and documented, forming the foundation of the Comprehensive Plan.